quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 If there is no unique matching, exception will be thrown.

-If bean name is not specified,
+If a bean name is not specified:
   - The method name with `@Bean` annotation will be used as bean name.
   - Class name with `@Component` annotation (or its derivatives) will be used as bean name.
   - Bean name will be changed to **lower camel case**.

 `@Autowired` cannot be used to autowire primitive type, such as `String`. `@Value` is used for these primitive types.